Legal Advice for Civil Court Pleadings — 38 results

 Prosecutors are using song and rap lyrics as incriminating statements or confessions and creating a chilling effect on artistic license and the creative process.
 The Issue In the New York... more

-Written by attorney Gretchen Brantley, about 5 years ago.
+Written by attorney Gretchen Brantley, over 5 years ago.

 You entered a plea to a nonviolent crime and you were not adjudicated guilty.
 First thing is first.
 It doesn't matter that you pled no contest.
 It only matters whether of not you were... more

-Written by attorney John Swimmer, over 1 year ago.
+Written by attorney John Swimmer, almost 2 years ago.

 Indian law has come to affect a larger segment of the population both on and off the reservation.
 This guide will provide tips to help you find an effective attorney to represent you in... more

-Written by attorney Donald Scarinci, over 1 year ago.
+Written by attorney Donald Scarinci, almost 2 years ago.